Is it time to update the etiquette for addressing a married woman?

 And that begs another question.
 Do women still want to be addressed as “Mrs.” or is “Ms.” just fine, thank you very much?

 I posed the question to the World Wide Web and I saw many iterations, much disagreement and some heated comments.
 Many women were very uncomfortable with being addressed by their husband’s first and last name.
 However, many women were OK with it.

 Here is what I think.
-If the married couple is older – as in in their 60s or older – and you know they are traditional, I would go ahead and address the envelope as “Mr. and Mrs. Brad Jones”.
-Everyone else I would address thusly: For a formal occasion, “Ms. and Mr. Jane and Brad Jones”.
-It doesn’t seem as clunky to me and honor’s a woman’s identity.
+If the married couple is older – as in in their 70s or older – and you know for sure they are traditional, I would go ahead and address the envelope as “Mr. and Mrs. Brad Jones”.
+Everyone else I would address thusly: For a formal occasion, “Ms. Jane Smith and Mr. Brad Smith.”
+According to Robert Hickey, an expert on titles and forms of address, that is the proper and respectful way to address a married couple in a formal way.
 For an informal occasion, simply, “Jane and Brad Jones”.

 What do you think?
 Would you be offended if you received an invitation addressed to “Mr. and Mrs. Brad Jones”?
 Married women, do you prefer being called “Mrs.” or “Ms.”?
 Do you agree with my suggestion or do you have others?

 Please note: We have a new method of delivering blog posts to your inbox.
 If you have previously received these blog posts through Feedburner, please subscribe to receive these blog posts through the form below and unsubscribe to the posts you receive through Feedburner.